mahlzahn/vrms-arch/README.md

 makepkg --noextract
 ```

-This works because I include a `src` symlink that points to `..`,
-which fools `makepkg` into using the local checkout as the source.

-The same PKGBUILD, without `--noextract` and the `src` symlink, will
-fetch whatever's on the `stable` branch of the GitHub repo.
+This works because `makepkg` treats `src/` as the package source directory,
+while the `PKGBUILD` contains instructions to `cd ..` where the build command
+can find the needed `setup.cfg` and `.toml` files.

 ## Caveats